SCENE 01 / MARINE WILDLIFE

 Do you have specialized wildlife crews?

-Yes, we work with experienced Turkish wildlife cinematographers who know the Turkish Riviera, Cappadocia, the Taurus Mountains and Eastern Anatolia intimately.
-Many have credits with TRT and international natural history broadcasters working on Anatolian and Eastern Mediterranean ecosystems.
+Here is what that looks like on the ground.
+Yes, we work with skilled Turkish wildlife cinematographers who know the Turkish Riviera, Cappadocia, the Taurus Mountains and Eastern Anatolia intimately.
+Many have credits with TRT and global natural history TV networks working on Anatolian and Eastern Mediterranean ecosystems.

 What about permits for protected species and sites?

-Filming inside national parks and protected areas requires permits from the Ministry of Culture and Tourism.
-Bosphorus and coastal filming requires special permissions from the Directorate General of Coastal Safety.
+Here is how the picture comes together.
+Filming inside national parks and covered areas needs permits from the Ministry of Culture and Tourism.
+Bosphorus and coastal filming needs special permissions from the Directorate General of Coastal Safety.
 Sea turtle nesting beaches at Dalyan and İztuzu have strict access rules during nesting season.
 Lead times of 15+ business days are typical for archaeological sites and special permits.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in the warm, clear Aegean and Mediterranean waters around Bodrum and the Lycian Way, where ancient submerged ruins and Mediterranean reef life can be filmed.
+Here is what we have to work with.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in the warm, clear Aegean and Mediterranean waters around Bodrum and the Lycian Way, where ancient submerged ruins and Mediterranean reef life can be filmed.

 What's the best season for wildlife filming in Turkey?